Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 It all depends on the amount of bend.

-Natural lordosis forms in the cervical and lumbar spine during the first year of a person's life, when he begins to sit, learns to stand and walk.
+Natural lordosis is formed in the cervical and lumbar spine during the first year of a person's life, when he begins to sit, learns to stand and walk.

-The normal bending angle of the spine in the lumbar region is 150-170 degrees.
+The normal angle of curvature of the spine in the lumbar region is 150-170 degrees.

-The earlier the pathology appears and the longer it remains unattended, the more pronounced its signs and more serious consequences will be.
+The earlier the pathology appears and the longer it is left without attention, the more pronounced will be its signs and the more serious the consequences.

-So, when pathological lordosis appears in childhood or adolescence, the chest is deformed, as a result of which the internal organs are compressed, and their functions are disrupted.
+So, with the appearance of pathological lordosis in childhood or adolescence, the rib cage, as a result of which the internal organs are compressed, there is a violation of their functions.

 What do diagnoses mean?

-A healthy spine in the cervical and lumbar spine has curves (lordosis) of a certain degree.
-With deviations from normal values, we can talk about pathological lordosis, which can be of two types.
+A healthy spine in the cervical and lumbar region has curves (lordosis) of a certain degree.
+For deviations from normal values we can talk about pathological lordosis, which can be of two types.

 If the bend in the lumbar spine is smoothed (or straightened), then this pathology is called "hypolordosis".
-If the spine is not flexed sufficiently at the lower back, the axial loads will not be sufficiently mitigated.
+If there is insufficient curvature of the spine in the lower back, axial loads will not be softened sufficiently.

-A healthy spine in such cases, due to the bending in the lumbar region, compresses like a spring and reduces the pressure several times.
+A healthy spinal column in such cases, due to the bend in the lumbar region, is compressed like a spring and reduces pressure several times.
 If this does not happen, the vertical load on the intervertebral discs increases significantly, which leads to their deformation, displacement, and the development of pain in the lower back.

-The basis for the diagnosis of smoothed lordosis in the lower back is usually where the doctor can see a decrease in the height of the intervertebral discs, the convergence of the anterior parts of the lumbar vertebrae and the distance of the processes.
+The basis for the diagnosis of flattened lordosis in the lower back is usually where the doctor can see a decrease in the height of the intervertebral discs, convergence of the anterior parts of the lumbar vertebrae and distance of the processes.

-Typically, hypolordosis occurs due to a sedentary lifestyle and lack of exercise.
+As a rule, hypolordosis occurs due to a sedentary lifestyle and lack of physical activity.
 When a person is sitting, the curves of the spine are smoothed out.
-With a long stay in a sitting position (overstrained) and gradually straighten the natural curvature of the spine, spoil the posture.
-The bending angle of the spinal column in hypolordosis is more than 170 degrees.
+With a long stay in a sitting position (overstrain) and gradually straighten the natural curve of the spine, spoil the posture.
+The bending angle of the spinal column with hypolordosis is more than 170 degrees.

 Straightened lumbar lordosis is evidenced by: